| |

 surrounding and inside the sculpture is delicately removed, revealing the cast sculpture,

-which is subsequently finished by buffing, polishing and patinizing to give the piece its
+finished by buffing, polishing and patinizing to give the piece its

 final verdigris (green-grey) or bronze lustre (7), (8), and (9).